Colorado Grouse

 Centered on the unique and wonderful mating displays of five species of grouse, this tour also takes in the scenic beauty, birds, and wildlife from all four corners of Colorado.
 Incredible scenery and close looks at incomparable grouse displays.

-Around reservoirs we may be treated to side by side views of Clark’s and Western grebes, Snowy Plovers, trees full of colorful Yellow-headed Blackbirds, and such western specialties as Pinyon Jay and Juniper Titmouse.
-In the mountains we often encounter lingering flocks of all three species of Rosy-Finches.
+Around reservoirs we may be treated to a rich plethora of duck species and possible side by side views of Clark’s and Western grebes, while keeping our eyes out for American White Pelicans soaring past.
+Throughout the westernmost woodlands of the tour, we'll be on the lookout for western specialties like Pinyon Jay and Juniper Titmouse residing in their distinct habitats.
+In the snow-trimmed mountains we often encounter lingering flocks of all three species of Rosy-Finches.

 In west central Colorado, beautiful canyons shade streamside cottonwood groves where Lewis’s Woodpeckers reside.
-In the prairies, towns of Black-tailed Prairie Dogs also support nesting Burrowing Owls, and grasslands are home to Cassin’s and Grasshopper sparrows.
+Among prairies, towns of Black-tailed Prairie Dogs also support nesting Burrowing Owls, and grasslands are home to Western Meadowlarks, sparrows, and much more.
 We will bird the Pawnee National Grassland, a vast expanse of shortgrass prairie where Ferruginous Hawk, Mountain Plover, and Thick-billed and Chestnut-collared longspurs all nest.

 Though the high mountains are still under snow, the lower forests are accessible.
 Here we may find Golden Eagle, Dusky Grouse, Williamson’s and Red-naped sapsuckers, Mountain Bluebird, Cassin’s Finch, and many other montane species.
-White-tailed Ptarmigan has been found on seven of the last ten tours, and we will try to track down this cryptic bird at 12,000 feet, weather permitting.
+White-tailed Ptarmigan has been found on over half of our tours, and we will try to track down this beautifully cryptic bird at 12,000 feet, weather permitting.
 Mammal viewing should be excellent throughout the trip, and the mountain scenery is breathtaking.
+Complementing the grand wildlife-viewing, the scenery alone on this tour is a spectacle within itself.
+There is much to enjoy every day of this tour.

 Greater Prairie-Chicken © Brian Gibbons